 Lawyer - Quebec City

-Virginie Beauchemin practices primarily public and administrative law as well as civil and commercial litigation in Langlois lawyers’ Quebec City office.
+Virginie Beauchemin practises primarily public and administrative law as well as civil and commercial litigation in Langlois lawyers’ Quebec City office.

 Virginie started at the firm as a student in the summer of 2016 and went on to complete her articles there in 2018.
 She decided to study law after working for three years as a legal assistant in the area of business law.
 During her university studies, she spent a semester at the Grenoble Law School in France where she studied intellectual property and developed her legal drafting skills.

 While at the firm she had the opportunity to participate in the drafting of a book on the best strategies for contracting for and with public bodies that are subject to the Act respecting contracting by public bodies.

 LL.B., Civil Law (international profile), Laval University, 2016